 Some time ago, the United Kingdom announced its decision to leave the European Union.
 Thus, many institutions had to think about the consequences of such a split for their activities.
 For example, that was the case for the European Registry (EURid) in charge of the .eu extension.

 Indeed, acquiring a domain under this extension is based on the respect of certain conditions.
 In particular, the condition of being a resident of the Union or a citizen of this same Union.
-What about British residents?
-Or British citizens residing in one of the countries that are not members of the Union?
+What about domain names from UK owners?
+How is the Registry organized?

 A short reminder of the conditions under which you can acquire a .eu domain name.